ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-06-20-appendix-a-cx-experiences-challenges-across-agencies.md

 2. Facilitate intra-agency conversations across functions that execute Federal programs; and,
 3. Identify CX challenges and opportunities government-wide to focus service delivery improvement efforts.

-This winter, the CX CAP Goal Team discussed the results of these assessments with each HISP.
+This past winter, the CX CAP Goal Team discussed the results of these assessments with each HISP.
 We were inspired by the impressive public servants across government who are deeply connected to their mission and the people that they serve.
 A number of themes emerged across programs from these discussions.
 These include:

 - **Customers experience life events, not Federal agencies.** Traveling out of the country requires getting a passport from the Department of State, going through a Transportation Safety Administration security line, and declaring goods to Customs and Border Protection.
 Exporting your first shipment from your small business could require interacting with no fewer than five Federal entities.
 Completing research across multiple Federal websites, varying eligibility criteria, definition of terms and more are not setup for actual experiences, but along appropriation language, statute, and individual agency policies.
 Oftentimes individuals hit the limits of support based on an agency mandate rather than a customer need, or the fact that another agency or program might meet that need somewhere else.
 Interactions with one agency could even have unintended consequences or impacts later with another entity of government.